embEDUx/documentation/src/background/implementation/buildserver.md

 ### Provided Information - [***group_vars/all***](https://github.com/embEDUx/buildserver-setuproutine/blob/ansible/group_vars/all)

-The following file is the default configuration file for the setuproutine.
+The following file is the default configuration file for the setup routine.
 It contains the setup that has been running at the HTWG, and it includes the supported platforms used at the HTWG.